honeylouluzon/Agentic-World/README.md

 > **Note:** **AgentOS** refers to [genai-agentos](https://github.com/genai-works-org/genai-agentos) by GenAI Works.

----

 ### 1.1 Interpreting the Diagram
 ![Agent AI World](images/IMG_6301.jpeg)
 The Agentic AI World diagram illustrates a conceptual model for deploying, managing, and scaling autonomous AI agents within a standardized operating system framework.
 At its core, the diagram emphasizes three interdependent components:

 1. **AgentOS (Orchestrator, VM Level)**
    - Represents the overarching orchestration layer.
-   - Runs on a Virtual Machine (VM), which simplifies deployment, portability, and maintenance compared to container orchestration systems such as Kubernetes.
+   - Runs on a Virtual Machine (VM), which simplifies deployment, portability, and maintenance.
    - Provides a unified environment where multiple agents can be deployed, monitored, and coordinated.
-   - Ensures inter-VM communication either through API calls or synchronous/asynchronous database interactions.
+   - Ensures inter-VM communication either through MCP.

 2. **Agentic AI Instances (Docker Containers per Function)**
-   - Each agent runs in its own containerized environment (e.g., Docker), encapsulating a single function or role.
+   - Each agent/s runs in its own containerized environment (e.g., Docker), encapsulating a function or role.
    - Standard features of an agent include:
      - *Within Pipeline*: ability to function as a sequential step.
      - *Event-Driven or Reactor*: respond to triggers or system signals.